material-components/material-components-ios/components/FlexibleHeader/README.md

     $ pod install

-## Software design considerations
+## Overview

 Classic UIKit applications use the UINavigationBar provided by a UINavigationController to display navigation stack-related information, such as a title, left and right bar button items, and optionally a custom title view.
-There is a singular UINavigationBar shared amongst all of the UINavigationController's children.
+In this case there is a single UINavigationBar shared amongst all of the UINavigationController's children.

-The Flexible Header component deviates from this pattern: each UIViewController is expected to own its own Flexible Header view instance.
+The Flexible Header component deviates from this pattern: UIViewControllers arre expected to own their own Flexible Header view instance.

 This has several technical advantages: